uglygus/safenames/README.md

 * hyphen `-`

+### Collapses whitespace
+optionally with `--collapsewhite`  collapses multple white spaces into one " " also trims any leading and trailing whitespace

-## recognizes OSX system files
-and gives the option to skip them.
+### Recognizes OSX system files and gives the option to skip them.
 * Icon\r
 * .AppleDouble[...]::EA::com.apple.quarantine
 * *.abcdg (Addressbook file)